brave/vault/documentation/Vault-Principles.md

 # Principles of using the Brave Vault
-The Brave _vault_ is a mediation server for your browsing activities as they relate to advertisements.
+The Brave _vault_ is a private repository for your browsing information.
 Because you may use multiple browsers, the vault also allows browsers to sync data.